voirfilm-tv/streamyfinfr/README.md

 2. Go to Catalog and search for Streamyfin
 3. Click on it and install
 4. Restart Jellyfin

-### Customize home screen

-It's possible to define a custom homescreen with this plugin.
-See the home definition in the example for info.

-Together with the [collection import](https://github.com/lostb1t/jellyfin-plugin-collection-import) app, one can make very dynamic homescreens.

 ### Create release